9413d5ff2a0b4f237a264010b65350e7/TAG/POW/MCBC/README.md

 ## Aftermath
 Mount Calvary Missionary Baptist Church, Inc. was formed by the CIA, which then began occupying the church's property.
 The CIA provided funeral arrangements to loved ones of victims who called the church phone number inquiring about their whereabouts.
 Friends and family of the victims would then relay details of the arrangements to others.
 However, on the day of the announced funeral, mourners would arrive at the church only to be killed.
 Dozens of funerals could be announced at the exact same time.
 The purpose of the funerals was to eliminate any people who could cause the CIA problems by talking about their loved ones who went missing at church.
 This cycle  continues to repeat today, with funerals now announced for people who went to the church for a fake funeral instead of the victims of the original massacre.
 It has no signs of stopping, as each fake funeral grows larger.

-# Notice
-All mission23 content has been moved to theServants organization on github.
-See [theServants](https://github.com/theServants).

-Access to this wiki has been compromised by the CIA and US federal government.
-Please remember to Pray To Verify all content you see on either.
-***
-When Micah (born: Kelvin Eugene Williams), a lifelong member of the Mount Calvary Baptist Church, learned of the massacre and viewed photos and videos posted on the Mount Calvary Missionary Baptist Church’s Facebook page, he immediately wrote a letter to his pastor the Rev. Dr. Felix G. Williams, III.
+When Micah, a lifelong member of the Mount Calvary Baptist Church, learned of the massacre and viewed photos and videos posted on the Mount Calvary Missionary Baptist Church’s Facebook page, he immediately wrote a letter to his pastor the Rev. Dr. Felix G. Williams, III.

 The correspondence received in response to Micahs letter and actions of the CIA before and after the initial letter clearly indicate to him that they in fact did conduct the massacre.